How to stay connected with your partner

 Well, it’s likely that you’ve started asking yourself lots of questions and it’s quite easy to start wondering whether it’s your fault or asking yourself what you could start doing differently.
 These connectivity issues in a relationship should be talked about, it takes two people to connect in a relationship and therefore the blame should not be placed on either partner.

-Connections in a relationship can come in many different forms, but it’s all about understanding your partner and offering support.
-Sometimes, your partner may not recognise that you need extra support and that’s why you should try and be open and honest around your feelings.
+Connections in a relationship can come in many different forms, but it’s all about understanding your partner and offering support where it’s needed.
+Sometimes your partner may not recognise that you need extra support and that’s why you should try and be open and honest around your feelings.
 Communication is key.
+Communication is a key technique that is taught during couples therapy sessions.

 Using the senses